-The Stephen Beck Jr., Achieving a Better Life Experience Act, better known as the ABLE Act, is perhaps the most important law passed by Congress since the passage of the Americans with Disabilities Act (ADA) in 1990.
+The Stephen Beck Jr., Achieving a Better Life Experience Act, better known as the ABLE Act, is perhaps the most important disability law passed by Congress since the passage of the Americans with Disabilities Act (ADA) in 1990.
 Why?
 ABLE recognizes there are often added costs to living with a disability.
-The ABLE Act responds to these significant daily and weekly out-of-pocket expenses by creating a tax-advantaged savings account (an ABLE account).
+The ABLE Act responds to these significant daily and weekly out-of-pocket expenses by creating a tax-advantaged savings and investment account (an ABLE account).
 However, an ABLE account has a second powerful advantage.
-For the first time, eligible individuals and their families will be allowed to establish ABLE savings accounts that will not affect their eligibility for Supplemental Security Income (SSI), Medicaid and other public benefits.
-(For ABLE account basics, please watch the video: ABLE Accounts: 10 Things You Should Know.)
+For the first time, eligible individuals and their families are allowed to establish ABLE savings accounts that largely do not affect their eligibility for Supplemental Security Income (SSI), Medicaid and other means-tested, federally-funded public benefits.

-ABLE accounts are tax-advantaged savings accounts for individuals with disabilities and their families.
-The beneficiary of the account is the account owner, and income earned by the accounts will not be taxed.
+ABLE accounts are tax-advantaged savings and investment accounts for individuals with disabilities and their families.
+The beneficiary of the account is the account owner, and income earned by the account will not be taxed when used for expenses which enhance that individual's health, independence or quality of life.
 Contributions to the account made by any person (the account beneficiary, family and friends) will be made using post-tax dollars and will not be tax deductible for purposes of federal income tax, although some states may allow for state income tax deductions for contributions made to an ABLE account.

 Millions of individuals with disabilities and their families are often relegated to a life of poverty as a result of not being allowed to build even the most modest levels of resources.
-Individuals receiving supports through Social Security, Medicaid and other publicly-funded programs are often disqualified from those supports if they have more than \$2,000 worth of resources or assets.
-Now, eligible individuals with disabilities and their families will be able to take a step to better secure their financial futures and to help offset the often significant financial challenges that can accompany living with a disability.
+Individuals receiving supports through Social Security, Medicaid and other federally-funded programs are often disqualified from those supports if they have more than \$2,000 worth of resources or assets.
+Now, eligible individuals with disabilities and their families are able to better secure their financial futures and help offset the often significant financial challenges that can accompany living with a disability.

-2018 marks the fourth year in which ABLE accounts will be available to qualified beneficiaries.
-Thirty-three states have now opened ABLE programs and most are open to residents of others states.
-Each state program has different investment choices and costs and fee structures.
-To learn more, visit ABLENRC.org.
+More than 40 states have now opened ABLE programs and most are open to residents of other states.
+Each state program has different savings and investment choices, costs and fee structures.
+To learn more, visit ablenrc.org.